-Dog walking is a rewarding but somewhat risky business for both the walker and the client.
-Most people consider dogs to be a family member, and the thought of leaving them in a stranger’s care is anxiety-inducing.
-Not only that, but people are suspicious of letting strangers into their home, especially when they are away, and with good reason.
+Dog walking is a rewarding but somewhat risky business for both walkers and clients.
+People are suspicious of letting strangers into their home, especially when they are away, and with good reason.
 This is why dog walking insurance and bonding are absolutely crucial to becoming successful in this business.

 Table of Contents